dotlang/language/backup/EEP.v1.md

 N - Do we need to re-define mechanism of `switch` with everything-class approach?
 `switch` calls `op_eq` or something like that behind the scene.

-\* - After all ambiguities are resolved, I will need to write specification where exact behavior of each statement and exceptions and notable points should be specified.
+N - After all ambiguities are resolved, I will need to write specification where exact behavior of each statement and exceptions and notable points should be specified.

 N - Current way to handle `int x = 12`is not good.
 Looking for a method with any name which accepts `int` and output is instance of the class.
 There may be more than one method or the only method may have completely other purpose.
 Maybe we should use casting operator to cast something to the class.